Slow entropy for abelian actions: Preliminaries

-Here, $\gamma_i$ is called the transversal Hausdorff dimension of $\mu$ with respect to $\chi_i$.
-Those numbers depend on the diffeomorphism $f$ and the measure $\mu$.
-However, in the abelian action case, as we'll prove in next section, they do not depend on the choice of an element of the action.
+Here, $\gamma_i$ is called the {\bf transversal Hausdorff dimension (THD)} of $\mu$ with respect to $\chi_i$.
+These quantities depend on the diffeomorphism $f$ and the measure $\mu$.
+However, in the abelian action case, as we will prove in next section, they do not depend on the choice of an element of the action.

 The essential fact behind the above definitions and results is that all intermediate stable and unstable distribution are integrable.
-Namely, $\bigoplus_{1\le i\le j} E^i$ are integrable for $1 \le j\le u$.
-One should be careful extending the definitions to abelian actions, because sometimes the $\gamma_i$ for $\alpha(t)$ will split to two or more THDs for some other $\alpha(s)$.
+Specifically, $\displaystyle \bigoplus_{1\leq i\leq j} E^i$ are integrable for $1 \leq j\leq u$.
+One should be careful extending the definitions to abelian actions, since the $\gamma_i$ corresponding to $\alpha({\bf t})$ may sometimes split into two or more THDs for some other $\alpha({\bf s})$.